-Troops to Teachers (TtT) is a prestigious, national programme that is targeted at Service leavers who have the potential to become outstanding teachers.
+Troops to Teachers (TtT) is an innovative programme that is targeted at ex-service personnel who have the potential to become outstanding teachers.

-Trainee teachers who are enrolled on the TtT programme:
+Trainee teachers who are enrolled on the TtT programme will:

-- spend two years in their delivery school
+- spend two years in a school-based training context, located in their local area

-- engage in degree level scheduled learning activities
+- engage in weekly webinars and scheduled learning activities

-Delivery Schools will become members of the wider TtT consortium.
 They will work collaboratively with, and be supported by, their local university and the University of Brighton.
-Normally, Delivery Schools will have:

-What interested us about this programme is that it is led by the school.
-It enables the school to have a hands-on approach to developing the trainee; this is encouraged throughout the duration of the course.
+What interested us about this programme is that enables the school to have a hands-on approach to developing the trainee; this is encouraged throughout the duration of the course.

 The rigorous recruitment process really helped to put our minds at ease, and we are fortunate that our trainee's team building and leadership qualities are a real gain for the school.